eddyzags/pocket-network-helm-chart/README.md

 > Note: For Kubernetes to route traffic properly, the value of `shannon.relayminer.ingress.hosts[].paths[].backend.service.port.number` must match the port specified in `shannon.relayminer.config.suppliers[].listen_url`.

-This example demonstrates how to define an external access with a certificate request using cert-manager.
+This example demonstrates how to define an external access with a certificate request using cert-manager and [Let's Encrypt](https://letsencrypt.org/) as a cluster issuer.

 ```
 shannon: